maxtoroq/maxtoroq.github.io/XCST/index.md

 **In XCST, code is organized in modules, packages and scripts.** Forget about classes, encapsulation, naming, dependency injection, design patterns and everything that makes programming hard, and code reuse even harder.

+**#2.
+Optimized for content**

+Whether it's generating web pages or sending XML to a remote API, using XCST means you don't need a two-language code -> template setup, or deal with `TextWriter` or similar APIs that make it hard to visualize what the output will finally look like.

 For more information see the [documentation][1].

 <div style="text-align: center; margin-top: 2em">